cityjson/website/tutorials/flatcitybuf.md

   --attr-branching-factor 16
 ```

 The `--attr-index` flag takes a comma-separated list of attribute names to index.
-The branching factor (default: 256) controls the B+tree structure—higher values mean flatter trees and faster queries but slightly larger file sizes.
+The branching factor (default: 256) controls the B+tree structure – higher values mean flatter trees and faster queries but slightly larger file sizes.

 #### Index all attributes